Was bedeutet Kostenmanagement im Projektmanagement?

 - Avoids risk: A good budget will have a risk allowance to ensure project success is not compromised if unforeseen costs arise.

-- Aids future planning: Cost project management reports can help with resource optimization.
+- Aids future planning: Cost reports can help with resource optimization.
 This can lead to more accurate budgets in the future.

 What are the challenges of cost management?

 Cost project management can be tricky.
-Below are three challenges that frequently crop up:
+Here are three challenges that frequently crop up:

-- Lack of resources: If a project budget is too small, it can be difficult to secure the required labor, materials, etc. to successfully complete the project deliverables.
+- Lack of resources: If a project budget is too small, it can be difficult to secure the required labor, materials, etc., to complete the project successfully.

 - Inaccurate estimation: Poor forecasting can occur when a manager is inexperienced or doesn’t fully understand the scope of the project.
 This can lead to cost overruns and affect overall profitability.

-- Outdated technology: Project managers need access to intuitive, up-to-date technology and tools to accurately manage costs.
+- Outdated technology: Project managers need access to intuitive, up-to-date technology and tools to manage costs accurately.

 Who is responsible for cost management in a project?